-The Fate Of The Furious' tenure at the box office has been a rollicking success.
-Not only did it set the record for the highest-grossing opening of all time, but its worldwide total is currently at $1.215 billion, as well.
-While that's still behind franchise-holder Furious 7's haul of $1.516 billion, Universal Pictures and the Fast And The Furious team have still decided that future installments are a good risk.
+F. Gary Gray's The Fate Of The Furious' tenure at the box office was a rollicking success.
+Not only did it set the record for the highest-grossing opening of all time when it was released, but worldwide it made more than $1.23 billion.
+While that's still behind franchise-holder Furious 7's haul of $1.516 billion, Universal Pictures and the Fast And The Furious cast and filmmakers have still decided that there is still plenty of rev left in the engine.

 Fast & Furious 9

 The Fate Of The Furious actually set itself up rather nicely for a sequel.
-All of the gang were reunited on a New York rooftop, the bad blood between Dom and Deckard Shaw seems to have been forgotten about and everyone looking as though they're getting along famously.
-Letty doesn't have an issue with Dom having a child, while Charlize Theron's Cipher is still on the loose.
-After she murdered Elsa Pataky's Elena, right in front of Dom and their son, the posse will be intent, no doubt, on gaining some revenge against her.
-But the good vibes between Deckard and Dom will really be put to the test with the return of Han Lue.
-Despite the revelation at the end of Fast & Furious 6 that Deckard was responsible for Han's death in The Fast And The Furious: Tokyo Drift, Han Lue may actually be alive and well, as screenwriter Chris Morgan and producer Neal Moritz have confirmed that Sung Kang will reprise his role in the next installment.
-Or, of course, it's possible that he will just be used in flashbacks instead.
-Along with Han Lue, the rest of the leading team has strongly suggested that they will return, too, which will hopefully means more screen time for the mercurial Helen Mirren.
-The problem is, since Brian Torretto will very much be in his infancy, Dom and Letty will either need to get the world's most secure booster seat, or we'll soon find out who the best babysitter out of Hobbs, Shaw, Letty, Roman, Tej and Ramsay is.
-My money is on Roman.
+The family is reunited on a New York rooftop; the bad blood between Dom and Deckard Shaw seems to have been forgotten; and everyone is looking as though they're getting along famously.
+Letty doesn't have an issue with Dom having a child, and even Charlize Theron's Cipher is still on the loose.
+After she murdered Elsa Pataky's Elena right in front of Dom and their son, the posse will be intent, no doubt, in getting some revenge.
+But the good vibes between Deckard and Dom could really be put to the test with the return of Han.
+Despite the revelation at the end of Fast & Furious 6 that Deckard was responsible for Han's death in The Fast And The Furious: Tokyo Drift, he may actually be alive and well, as screenwriter Chris Morgan and producer Neal Moritz have confirmed that Sung Kang will reprise his role in the next installment.
+Or, of course, it's possible that he will just be used in flashbacks.
+Along with Han, the rest of the main cast has strongly suggested that they will return too (we'll have to wait and see what this means when it comes to more screen time for Helen Mirren).

 Fast & Furious 10

-Since those involved in Fate Of The Furious have been pretty quick to reveal that this was the start of a trilogy, we can expect Fast & Furious 9 to end on a bit of a tease.
-Sadly, Chris Morgan has already insisted that this won't include a trip to space, which feels like a wasted opportunity to me.
-Hopefully he'll change his mind, but in the meantime we can only speculate about how both the ninth and tenth films will try to top their predecessors.
-After dragging a vault through Rio, crashing through two skyscrapers and racing a submarine, it's going to be very tough.
+Since those involved in Fate Of The Furious have been pretty quick to reveal that this was the start of a trilogy, we can expect Fast & Furious 9 to end on a bit of a tease - and it should be an epic one, considering Fast & Furous 10 is lined up to conclude the main series in the franchise.
+Sadly, Chris Morgan has already insisted that this won't include a trip to space, which feels like a wasted opportunity.
+Hopefully he'll change his mind - but in the meantime we can only speculate about how both the ninth and tenth films will try to top their predecessors.
+After dragging a vault through Rio, crashing through two skyscrapers, and racing a submarine, it's going to be very tough.
 This will be further complicated by the fact that Dominic Toretto will undoubtedly be trying to balance his need for speed with fatherhood.
 The question is whether the film will decide to keep Brian Toretto as an infant.
 They could instead move a few years into the future and then show him on the hunt for revenge against Cipher alongside his old man.
 This would also give fans the opportunity for the film to depict Dom teaching his kid how to drive, a scene that we all would love to see.
-Don't forget that Mia and Brian's own son could be brought in, too.
-What we do know is that Brian O'Conner almost certainly won't be seen again, as producer Neal Moritz previously insisted it would be too hard to see the character again without Paul Walker.
-Neal Moritz has also insisted that Fast & Furious 10 will definitely mark the end of the franchise, and that while they don't quite know the journey yet, they do know how it will end.
-But, come the release of Fast & Furious 10, if the franchise is still financially flourishing it will be interesting to see if this actually marks the end, or if it will instead gear up for even more installments.
-We now have just under four years until we will find out.
+Don't forget that Mia and Brian's own son could be brought in too.
+What we do know is that Brian O'Conner almost certainly won't be seen again, as producer Neal Moritz previously insisted it would be too hard to see the character again after Paul Walker's death.